Mechazo11/clearpath_simulator_harmonic/README.md

 ```

-* Test launch: Source all underlay workspaces in sequence
+* Test launch: In a new terminal, source all workspaces in the following sequence

 ```bash
 source ~/ubuntu22_jazzy_ws/install/setup.bash